Photo courtesy of ACM

 Country music’s biggest names ditched the cowboy boots and hats Sunday night.
 Instead they pulled out all the stops in their finest suits and dresses for the 53rd annual Academy of Country Music Awards in Las Vegas.
 Many of the stars donned a gold “851” pin in honor of the shooting victims at the Route 91 music festival in Vegas last October.
 The evening’s guests wore variations of the pin, including 58 and 1.
 Before the awards kicked off, one member of Little Big Town, Karen Fairchild, took to Instagram to explain the meaning behind the pins.
 In her caption, Fairchild said, “Tonight I’m gonna wear these pins for the 851 injured, the 58 lost and the 1 life we can save in the future if we’re willing to start a conversation about things that need to be done for our children, our families and our fans.”
 However, guests refused to let the October tragedy take away from the night.
 Take a look to see our picks for the 10 best-dressed stars of the night.

 Cam, one of the evening’s presenters, took to the blue carpet in a plunging, pale blue dress designed by Maria Lucia Hohan.
 The “Burning House” singer kept it cool with silver details throughout her look, from her high heels to the silver circles cinched at the waist of the dress.
 She opted for a pair of simple hoop earrings and stuck with her signature curls.
+This was a great look although I still think these bee earrings would have added a subtle extra layer of refined beauty.

 Singer Carly Pearce chose an icy number as well: a THEIACouture dress in a sea-foam color, picked by wardrobe stylist and Nashville native Amber Lehman.
 Pearce’s gown consisted of a sweetheart neckline under a sheer layer of ruffles.
 Tiny flowers cascaded down the dress and brought a touch of dreaminess to the look.
 The accessories were kept to a minimum, and except for a few wispy pieces to frame her face, Pearce’s hair was pulled back so as not to distract from the dress.